whiskyechobravo/kerko/README.md

     specifies that `faceted` is twice as important as `search` when computing the relevance score of results, while `browsing` is half as important.
     Boosting may be applied to a logical grouping, e.g., `(a b)^3 c`.
-  * Keyword search is case-insentitive, accents are folded, and punctuation is ignored.
+  * Keyword search is case-insensitive, accents are folded, and punctuation is ignored.
 To further improve recall (albeit at the cost of precision), stemming is also performed on terms from most text fields, e.g., title, abstract, notes.
 Stemming relieves the user from having to specify all